CodePointer/CubusClan/README.md

 ## Update Log

+### Ver 0.1.4
+- Fix the bug of ObsessingAromatherapy.
+- Fix the bug of Consume stone.

+- Buff the ShadowLady.

 ### Ver 0.1.3
 - Fix the translation problem for Champion update.
 - Removed the icon of custom status in tooltip.